TeddyGavi/Mountain-bike-DAQ-app/README.md

 ### General Steps:

 - I have already ran `npx expo prebuild` to expose the native code
-- isntalling any packages in the bare metal workflow requires a prebuild and proper config set up in `androidManifest` and `Info.plist`
+- installing any packages in the bare metal workflow requires a prebuild and proper config set up in `androidManifest` and `Info.plist`
+- see the expo docs for any specific package regarding extra steps needed to configure a given package
 - You will need node, expo-cli, eas-cli and npm to manage the packages!
 - If building locally for android or is you want to use the emulator (ie. not useful for native modules using BLE) you will need android studio